Through the Ashes of Empires

 Through the Ashes of Empires is the fifth studio album by American heavy metal band Machine Head.
-The band moved away from the nu metal genre featured on their previous two albums, and towards the style of their debut Burn My Eyes and their second album The More Things Change...
-It was released in the UK, Europe and Australia on the Roadrunner Records International label on October 31, 2003.
+On this album, the band returned to their groove/thrash metal sound that was featured on their debut album Burn My Eyes (1994) and their second album The More Things Change...
+(1997) after experimenting with the nu metal genre featured on their previous two albums.
+It was released in the UK, Europe and Australia on the Roadrunner Records International label on October 27, 2003.
 At this stage, Machine Head still did not have an American record deal, having parted ways with Roadrunner Records US after the Supercharger album was released.
 Through The Ashes of Empires was such a success that Roadrunner Records US, in an unprecedented move, quickly offered Machine Head a new contract and the album finally reached North America on April 20, 2004.
 This album was also the first album to feature guitarist Phil Demmel, who would stay with the band until his departure in 2018.

 On December 9, 2011, the album was certified Silver by the British Phonographic Industry and it has sold just under 80,000 copies in the UK.